UVADS/orientation-technical/README.md

 * [ 6/13 ] check links
 * [ 6/13 ] make github template
 * [ 6/1 ] clean up orientation schedule
-* [ ] speak to raf and jon and jeffrey about needs for their classes
+* [ emails sent requesting talk ] speak to raf and jon and jeffrey about needs for their classes
    * [ after raf and jon ] create sql exercise - add sql - https://www.learnsqlonline.org/en/Hello,_World!
 *  [ ]revise core lesson - https://github.com/UVADS/orientation-technical/blob/main/lessons/lesson-hello-world.md
   * the point is to know when you have sucessfully set the thing up aka how to test